kailash-manasarovar/statement/docs/timeline/2024/january.md

 ## Conservatory women

 - At some point, I told Paqui that Domingo and his associates were terrorizing me.
-- It was just before a piano concert at the social centre in Denia in January 2024 which the students of the conservatory are usually invited to.
+- It was just before a piano concert at the social centre in Dénia in January 2024 which the students of the conservatory are usually invited to.
 She asked me was I going to go, and I asked her if it was safe for me to go.
 - She seemed alarmed at my question which is when I told her I was being terrorized by men, Domingo and others.
 - I believe I can trust her at that point, at least a little bit.
 - I had no idea she was 100% involved.